paceheart/rhymecrime/README.md

 ### Semantic Relatedness

-Currently, Rhyme Ninja outsources its semantic relatedness to the Datamuse API.
+Currently, RhymeCrime outsources its semantic relatedness to the Datamuse API.

 ### Putting it all together

-When you enter a single word, Rhyme Ninja displays rhymes for that word (separating out the rare words, where rarity is computed as described above) and in a separate column, displays sets of rhyming words.
+When you enter a single word, RhymeCrime displays rhymes for that word (separating out the rare words, where rarity is computed as described above) and in a separate column, displays sets of rhyming words.
 The sets of rhyming words are computed as follows:

 Compute the set of all words semantically related to INPUT_REL1, call it RELATEDS1.
 For each word REL1 in RELATEDS1,